atshayk/tamabot/README.md

 - View top selling games on Steam
 - Search for specific games on Steam
 - Look up Steam user profiles

+### 📰 News Aggregation
+- Top headlines from around the world
+- Technology and business news
+- Search news by keywords
+- News categorized by source

 ### More features in active development!
 - Admin actions